 In a Liber Bullarum entry of the early 17 th century Grandmaster Alof Wignacourt provides instructions of safe passage (a credencial) to Don Juan Benegas from St. Paul’s Grotto, Rabat, to visit holy places in Europe including Saint James In Galicia.

 The Ministry for Foreign and European Affairs and Trade via its Embassy of Malta in Spain together with Heritage Malta and XirCammini (Malta’s official association representing the International Federation of the Associations of Friends of the Camino de Santiago) with the support of the Malta Tourism Authority, are pleased to announce that following months of collaborative effort, Malta is now connected to the world-famous Camino de Santiago.
-For the first time, the more than 1,000 year old pilgrim route now includes the Camino Maltés de Santiago de Compostela, (in short Camino Maltés) which will shortly be available for both local and international pilgrims to undertake by land and sea.
+For the first time, the more than 1,000 year old pilgrim route now includes the Camino Maltés de Santiago de Compostela, (in short Camino Maltés) which is now available for both local and international pilgrims to undertake by land and sea.

 The Camino Maltés commences in Malta, continues with the Cammino di San Giacomo in Sicily, the Camin St. Jacu in Sardegna and the Camino Catalan in Spain, ending in Santiago de Compostela.